 - The technology makes it easier to record ideas.
 Computers, tablets, and smart phones enable people to quickly and efficiently move ideas from their minds to recording devices.
 Any person writing a document can type on a computer or dictate to voice recognition software, and the electronic device will store the person’s ideas for later recall, rework, and/or sharing.
 In addition to increased speed and improved accuracy of recording ideas, word processing also reduces pressure on the writers’ short term memory.

 - The technology keeps text malleable.
 Computers provide the means to later revise documents.
 People can change both their words and the ideas embedded in those words.

 - The technology expands human external memory.
 Computers and other electronic devices serve as memory that is supplemental to people’s brains.
 This makes available much more information for later recall, processing, and communication.

 - The technology automates editing and proofing.
 The software provides auto-correction, spelling and grammar checking, writing style prompts, and build-in thesaurus.

 - The technology provides more and easier ways to share information.
 Computers now generate messages and documents that can be printed or sent electronically in many ways.
 Today, while the content of documents can still be disorganized or unclear, the text generally has flawless or nearly flawless spelling and grammar.

 Electronic word processing began 60 years ago.
 While the early technology was primitive, it advanced rapidly and dramatically from about 1975 to about 1995.
 Since then, progress has slowed, as the technology reached diminishing returns.
-Because of work processing, the way that people write and edit today is fundamentally different.
+Because of word processing, people today write and edit in fundamentally different ways then what they used to do.
 We can be thankful for that progress.